Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 The Norwegian ship M/S Torrens arrived Leyte just a couple of days after General Fleischer had left, and endured much the same nightmare.

-As will be seen when following the instructions provided at the last external link below, General Fleischer is listed, together with the Norwegian Stiklestad, in Convoy UGS 76 the following month.
-This convoy had originated at Hampton Roads on Febr.
+Together with the Norwegian Stiklestad, A. Hague has included General Fleischer in Convoy UGS 76, which originated at Hampton Roads on Febr.
 22-1945 and arrived Gibraltar on March 10.
-General Fleischer, however, is said to have joined this convoy from Oran and was bound for Toulon.
-At the end of March she shows up, with no voyage information, in Convoy GUS 80, going in the other direction (departure Oran March 28-1945, arrival Hampton Roads Apr.
-13).
-Fernplant and Vardefjell are also included.
-The same site also has her in Convoy UGS 91, which departed Hampton Roads on May 8-1945 and dispersed on the 23rd.
+General Fleischer, however, joined this convoy from Oran and was bound for Toulon, where she arrived March 14 - see Page 2.
+Later that month, she can be found in Convoy GUS 80 (departure Oran March 28, arrival Hampton Roads Apr.
+13; General Fleischer arrived New York that day).
+Fernplant and Vardefjell are also listed.
+A. Hague also has her in Convoy UGS 91, which departed Hampton Roads on May 8.
+Follow the links provided within the table above.

 POST WAR:

 General Fleischer was in a collision with the Brazilian Ayuruoca (ex Roland till 1917) on June 10-1945 (the Brazilian ship sank).
+From Page 2 of the archive documents, we learn that she was en route from Marseilles to Baltimore on that date.
 Purchased by Wilh.
 Wilhelmsen on Oct.
 20-1946 and renamed Tortugas.
 Sold to Philippine President Lines Inc., Philippine Islands on May 16-1967 and renamed Emilio Aguinaldo, later that year renamed President Laurel.
 Renamed Lucky Nine in 1975.
 Sold on Apr.
 28-1975 to Barracuda Shipping Inc. (Gulf Shipping Lines Ltd., managers), Somali Republic.
-Arrived at Kaohsiung on Sept.
+Arrived Kaohsiung on Sept.
 20-1975 and on Sept.
 26 she was delivered to Nan Feng Steel Enterprise Co.
 Ltd. for scrapping.

 Exernal links related to the text on this page: